waydeb/waydeb/README.md

 g'day mate, **i'm wayde**, im from australia, i currently go to highschool and will be moving to college by next year.

-i write mainly in python, c# and java, i also write in c++, c although im not very good at either, html and css.
+i write mainly in python, c# and java, i also write in c++, c.

 i use windows and linux, what distro i use depends on what the job is.

 projects i work on;
 - osu
 - prism
+- osu-taiko

 my main project is my discord bot [alphax](https://bot.alphaxdev.xyz) i also work on an open source bot called [pibot](https://github.com/waydealphax/PiBot) which is made to interact with pihole.